-There are currently three dive operators in Timor Leste – all based in the capital Dili as described below:
+There are currently three scuba diving operators in Timor Leste – all based in the capital Dili as described below:

-Compass Charters is run by Antony Crean, an Australian from Melbourne who first came to East Timor (as it was then) in 2000 during the dark days following the August 1999 referendum.
+Compass Charters is run by Antony Crean, an Australian from Melbourne.
+Antony first came to East Timor (as it was then) in 2000 during the dark days following the August 1999 referendum.

-The Indonesian President at that time B. J. Habibie had agreed to a UN supervised referendum on whether the Timorese wanted to stay part on Indonesia or become an independent country.
+The Indonesian President at that time B. J. Habibie had agreed to a UN supervised referendum.
+To decide on whether the Timorese wanted to stay part on Indonesia or become an independent country.

-Antony’s job was working with the UN and the Peace Keeping Force (PKF) to ensure fuel supplies to their vehicles and if you like “war stories” from a first-hand perspective, spend a couple of hours listening to Antony’s!
+Antony’s job was working with the UN and the Peace Keeping Force (PKF) to ensure fuel supplies to their vehicles.
+If you like “war stories” from a first-hand perspective, spend a couple of hours listening to Antony’s!

-Compass was started in 2005 as an offshoot of the Tiger supermarket, service and fuel station – a Dili institution run by Antony’s father Rob and famous for staying open during some of Timor Leste’s worst periods of post-independence instability.
+Compass was started in 2005 as an offshoot of the Tiger supermarket, service and fuel station.
+Somewhat of a Dili institution run by Antony’s father Rob… Tiger is famous locally for staying open during some of Timor Leste’s worst periods of post-independence instability.

-Initially offering water taxi’s over to Atauro Island, Compass is now a PADI Dive Resort and also runs an ecocamp at Adara on the west coast of Atauro.
+Initially offering water taxi’s over to Atauro Island, Compass is now a PADI Dive Resort.
+Compass also runs an ecocamp at Adara on the west coast of Atauro.

 Check out Compass Charters website for more information.

-Dive Timor Lorosae, or DTL as it is usually referred to, is the dive operator I used on my first trip to Timor Leste and I found them to be professional and well organized.
+Dive Timor Lorosae, or DTL as it is usually referred to, is the dive operator I used on my first trip to Timor Leste.
+I found them to be professional and well organized.

-DTL was started back in 2002 by Bali based Austalian Mark Mialszygrosz, who first went to Timor Leste in 2000 to assist with the rebuilding of the country’s infrastructure after the bloody transition to independence.
+DTL was started back in 2002 by Bali based Austalian Mark Mialszygrosz.
+Mark first went to Timor Leste in 2000 to assist with the rebuilding of the country’s infrastructure after the bloody transition to independence.

-Physically located right across from the beach on Avenida de Portugal, the main street of Dili, and very conveniently below the Castaway Bar, DTL is well equiped and now has a new Australian built 12m dive boat called the Zara Anne, so trips to both Atauro and Jaco Islands are now possible.
+Physically located right across from the beach on Avenida de Portugal, the main street of Dili, and very conveniently below the Castaway Bar.
+DTL is well equipped and now has a new Australian built 12m dive boat called the Zara Anne, so trips to both Atauro and Jaco Islands are now possible.

 Check out Dive Timor Lorosae’s website for more information.

-Located at the Ocean View hotel in a prime position at the end of Avenida de Portugal, not far from Dili airport.
+Aquatica Dive Resort is located at the Ocean View hotel in a prime position at the end of Avenida de Portugal.
+Not far from Dili airport….

 Australian owned and run, the resort offers PADI courses up to Divemaster plus local and regional dives and equipment hires.